by Mary Goljenboom

 While her husband worked primarily in his real estate business, Mildred Archibald “was willing to work night and day” to see the candy shop succeed.
 And succeed it did.
-When the first Fannie May shop opened in 1920, the business was one of about 200 candy/confectionary manufacturers in Chicago.
+When the first Fannie May shop opened in 1920, the business was one of about two hundred candy or confectionary manufacturers in Chicago.
 Even with all that competition, three years later Fannie May Candies had ten shops.
 While it is unclear when Teller Archibald joined the business full-time, it is clear that Mildred’s full-time efforts got the business up and running successfully.

 Interestingly, later in the interview she says “But please don’t think that I am entirely responsible for the success of this business.
 I should much rather give the credit to my husband, who is president of the firm, and my brother, who is manager of the kitchens.”

 Modesty?
 Perhaps.
 Social convention?
 Maybe.
 Within nine months of the published interview, the Archibalds’ marriage was over.
 Newspaper reports say that part of the strife came from differences of opinion on the business.
 The divorces (there were two: one in Florida and one in Illinois) were acrimonious; when all was finally settled, Mildred received $1 million (about $13 million today), in part to repay the money she invested in starting up Fannie May Candies.
 Teller kept the business.
 Thus, when the story of the founding of Fanny May is told, his name is always listed first.